dliedke/LikeAllStrava/README.md

 In case you don't provide the URL in command line the application will request it.

+Note: You must be following athete already for this feature to work.

 # Congratulations comment

 There is a feature to add congratulation comments for long runs / run races.